robertKegel/Codecademy-Projects/README.md

 <br>
 <h3>Python</h3>
-  Various examples of data structures in Python code and a Tower of Hanoi game project.
+  <p>Various examples of data structures in Python code and a Tower of Hanoi game project.</p>